-In 2023 and 2022, contributions made by the Company amounted to ₱8.73 million and ₱8.97 million, respectively, while retirement expense amounted to ₱9.71 million and ₱9.62 million, respectively.
+In 2024 and 2023, contributions made by the Company amounted to ₱9.86 million and ₱8.73 million, respectively, while retirement expense amounted to ₱10.53 million and ₱9.71 million, respectively.

-In 2023 and 2022, certain employees of an affiliate were transferred to the Company or certain employees of the company transferred to an affiliate with various effective dates in 2023 and 2022, respectively.
+In 2024 and 2023, certain employees of an affiliate were transferred to the Company or certain employees of the Company transferred to an affiliate with various effective dates in 2024 and 2023, respectively.
 Consequently, the Company either acquired or transferred the defined benefit obligation and plan assets pertaining to the pension of these transferred employees.
-The difference between the acquired defined benefit obligation and plan assets was recognized as part of 'Retirement expense' in 2023 and 2022.
+The difference between the acquired defined benefit obligation and plan assets was recognized as part of 'net benefit expense' in 2024 and 2023.